zed-industries/zed/docs/src/linux.md

 Zed requires a GPU to run effectively.
 Under the hood, we use [Vulkan](https://www.vulkan.org/) to communicate with your GPU.
 If you are seeing problems with performance, or Zed fails to load, it is possible that Vulkan is the culprit.

-If you're using an AMD GPU, you might get a 'Broken Pipe' error. try using the RADV or Mesa drivers.
-See: [#13880](https://github.com/zed-industries/zed/issues/13880)
+If you're using an AMD GPU, you might get a 'Broken Pipe' error.
+Try using the RADV or Mesa drivers.
+(See the following GitHub issue for more details: [#13880](https://github.com/zed-industries/zed/issues/13880)).

 Otherwise, if you see error messages like: "Zed failed to open a window: NoSupportedDeviceFound" or "called `Result::unwrap()` on an `Err` value: ERROR_INITIALIZATION_FAILED", you can begin troubleshooting Vulkan, by installing the `vulkan-tools` package, and running: